Strilanc/Strilanc.github.io/_posts/2017-08-25-shor-algorithm.md

 The green rectangle on the left is a chance display.
 It's showing information about the input state.
 Each horizontal spike represents the weight assigned to one of the classical states.
-You can tell the state is periodic because the bars are evenly spaced.
+You can tell the state is periodic because the spikes are evenly spaced.

 The white box in the middle that says $\text{QFT}^\dagger$ is the (inverse) quantum Fourier transform operation.
 It switches the input state  into its own frequency domain.